 Our first ice skating session was on Christmas day when we bought each other skates and went out to test them.
 A huge lake in downtown Calgary was frozen and cleared of snow.
 It didn’t matter it was -20°C and no people anywhere on the streets.
 It was just us and the crackling noise of our skates.

-We were hooked from that moment.
+We were hooked on wild ice skating again.
 And even though playing hockey on outdoor ice rinks around Calgary is fun, skating in the mountains on lakes is even better.

 When the lake freezes and you’re able to ice skate on the crystal clear lake or a pond, let alone surrounded by mountains, the feeling of freedom and connection to nature is out of this world.